Degree: Bachelor of Arts (BA)

 - Students will be able to demonstrate personal musicianship, apply general musical knowledge, participate professionally in a collaborative demeanor, and apply musical and technical performance skills to the ensemble.

-- Students will be able to demonstrate facility with the major concepts and techniques of tonal and post-tonal music theory and analysis.
+- Students will be able to demonstrate facility with major concepts, techniques, and skills of music theory, music analysis, and musicianship.

 - Students will be able to draw on knowledge and skills in performance, music theory, music history, and/or music education to write a substantial critical assessment of musical works, concepts, and/or practices in the Western classical and/or popular traditions.